2023 Best Information Technology Schools in the Plains States Region

 Top 10 Best Information Technology Schools

-Our 2023 rankings named Washington University in St Louis the best school in the Plains States Region for information technology students.
-Located in the large suburb of Saint Louis, WUSTL is a private not-for-profit school with a large student population.
+Our analysis found Washington University in St Louis to be the best school for information technology students who want to pursue a degree in the Plains States Region .
+Located in the suburb of Saint Louis, WUSTL is a private not-for-profit college with a fairly large student population.

-You’ll be in good company if you decide to attend Dunwoody College of Technology.
-It ranked #2 on our 2023 Best Information Technology Schools in the Plains States Region list.
-Located in the large city of Minneapolis, Dunwoody College of Technology is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Des Moines Area Community College.
+It ranked #3 on our 2023 Best Information Technology Schools in the Plains States Region list.
+Located in the suburb of Ankeny, DMACC is a public school with a fairly large student population.

 You’ll be in good company if you decide to attend Bellevue University.
 It ranked #4 on our 2023 Best Information Technology Schools in the Plains States Region list.
-Located in the large suburb of Bellevue, Bellevue University is a private not-for-profit school with a fairly large student population.
+Located in the suburb of Bellevue, Bellevue University is a private not-for-profit school with a fairly large student population.

 On average, IT graduates from Bellevue University take out $33,112 in student loans while working on their degree.